CA GROWN Blog

 Roasted bananas add sweet, caramelized flavor, California Prunes give the cake natural, fruity depth, and the Bundt pan gives the whole thing a beautifully polished look.
 Drizzled with a Vanilla Cream Cheese Glaze, this Bundt is everything you could want in a cake and then some.

-This decadent chocolate fudge cake from This Mess is Ours is covered in a delicious chocolate ganache and makes an absolutely incredible paleo dessert!
+This decadent chocolate fudge cake from This Mess is Ours gets a drizzle of delicious chocolate ganache and makes an absolutely incredible paleo dessert!

 That’s right, I said paleo – naturally sweetened, no refined sugar, no processed sugar – just an incredible chocolate fudge cake that most everyone can enjoy.